 Regardless, I’m not taking chances with bug bites this summer.
 Because of my work with the Environmental Working Group, I was lucky enough to read early versions of their brand new Bug Repellent Report, which represents 18 months of research.

 Citronella has become my summer night perfume.
 But to my surprise, the chemical repellent DEET may actually be the safest choice for me and my family.
+And I was truly surprised at what I learned: According to EWG, the chemical repellent DEET may actually be the safest choice for me and my family.

 That’s because there are truly scary things borne by bug bites in this day and age: The incidence of tick-transmitted Lyme disease has more than doubled in the last 15 years, and mosquito-borne West Nile Virus infected 5,000 people last year—it can be life-threatening for kids.